-The LML team includes two librarians who are available to help students with research needs in any field of study.
+The LML team is available to help students with research needs in any field of study.
 Students can request assistance from any librarian by visiting the library's Service Desk, by emailing lineberger.library@lr.edu, or by calling the Service Desk at (803) 461-3269 to schedule an appointment.
-One of the librarians at LML is a theological librarian skilled in utilizing all of the resources seminary students need to be successful.
 The liaison librarians for Occupational Therapy and Counseling are located at LRU's Rudisill Library in Hickory, but the LML team can connect students with them.
-Contact information for the OT and Counseling liaison librarians as well as information about electronic resources related to OT and Counseling are available at libguides.lr.edu/OT and librarians.
+Contact information for the OT and Counseling liaison librarians as well as information about electronic resources related to OT and Counseling are available at libguides.lr.edu/OT and librguides.lr.edu/counseling.